 3. Served minus the apple core: Apple cores contain apple seeds, which can cause stomach upsets and cyanide poisoning.

-4. Served in moderation: Apples should be an occasional treat for your dog.
+4. Served in moderation: Apples should be an occasional sweet treat for your dog.
 You shouldn't substitute dog food with apples.
 As discussed above, apples are rich in sugar, which can cause weight gain.

 5. They are organic: Apples that have been grown using pesticides, and herbicides can introduce chemicals that cause serious allergies in dogs.